BarsegovGroup/SOP-GPU/docs/source/general_sop.rst

  Default value: 0.

  Purpose: ID of NVidia card to run simulations on.
-Use "nvidia-smi" or "deviceQuerry" from NVidia SDK to check devices.
+Use "nvidia-smi" or "deviceQuery" from NVidia SDK to check devices.

 - **block_size** *<integer>*